uio-bmi/immuneML/docs/source/installation.rst

 1. Using `immuneML through Galaxy <https://galaxy.immuneml.uio.no>`_ (no installation or programming experience required, see :ref:`immuneML & Galaxy`).

-2. Using immuneML with Docker (:ref:`Setting up immuneML with Docker`)
+2. Using immuneML with Docker (:ref:`Setting up immuneML with Docker`) either locally or in the cloud (:ref:`Running immuneML in the cloud`),

 3. Installing immuneML with a package manager and using it locally (:ref:`Install immuneML with a package manager`),